-our impactTony’s vision is 100% slave-free chocolate.
-Not just oue chocolate, but all chocolate worldwide.
-Our roadmap is helping us get there.
+Tony’s mission is together we make 100% slave free the norm in chocolate.
+And our roadmap is helping us get there.
 But how much progress are we making and how much impact are we having?
 Good question!
-That's why we’ve gone to great lengths to explain what we’re doing and make it possible to measure these things.
-We also monitor the effects of our activities, so you can also see what impact we’re having.
-The 2017/2018 cocoa season ended in September 2018.
-These are our main impact results to date:
+That's why we’ve gone to great lengths to explain what we’re doing.
+We also monitor the effects of our activities so you can see what impact we’re having.
+These are our main impact results from last book year date:

-5,021 farmers we work with directly
+farmers we work with directly

-rules of the game for slave-free cocoaWe show that chocolate can be made differently, without slavery and exploitation.
-We’ve developed our own rules of the game for slave-free cocoa with five rules.
+We show that chocolate can be made differently, without slavery and exploitation.
+We’ve developed our own recipe for slave free cocoa with five ingredients.
 It enables the farmers to make a decent living.
 It also ensures that we know exactly where our beans come from and allows us to work with the farmers to eliminate the abuses in the industry!

 Tony's partner cooperatives

 Just calculated your impact?
 Then now you know how many beans it takes to make your favorite bar.
 Every bite helps.
-Whenever you enjoy a mouthful of Tony’s you’re eating chocolate made from traceable beans purchased directly from the farmer, who got paid a higher price.
-The more cocoa beans we need, the more farmers we work with and the more they benefit from our recipe for slave free cocoa.
-By eating our chocolate you’re part of the solution, but there's more you can do..
+Whenever you enjoy a mouthful of Tony’s you’re eating chocolate made from traceable beans purchased directly from the farmer for a higher price.
+If we need more cocoa beans, we can work with more farmers who benefit from our sourcing principles for slave free cocoa.
+By eating our chocolate you’re part of the solution, but you can also sign the petition..